Monash University Medicine

 There are a number of prerequisite subjects for the Bachelor of Medical Science degree - English and Chemistry and these need to have been completed no more than 2 years prior to commencing the Bachelor degree.
 Students who have not undertaken Year 12 Biology (it's not a prerequisite) can simply undertake a bridging program.

-Importantly, to qualify for direct entry you must not have commenced any other tertiary level studies (importantly tertiary studies include Certificate IV level).
+Importantly, to qualify for direct entry you must not have commenced any other tertiary level studies (tertiary studies include Certificate IV level).

 In addition to this path, Monash University also provides a number of graduate entry options for the Doctor of Medicine degree.

 Path 2: Bachelor of Biomedical Science, Monash University

 Path 3: Bachelor of Pharmacy (Honours), Monash University

 Path 4: Bachelor of Physiotherapy (Honours), Monash University

 Path 5: Bachelor of Science, Monash University

 The Monash degrees that lead to medicine (Paths 2-5) have substantially different ATAR requirements, ranging across these degrees from 75.05 for Bachelor of Science to 91.65 for the Bachelor of Physiotherapy.
-Changes in 2017 to the Bachelor of Pharmacy mean domestic students are only able to undertake the Bachelor of Pharmacy (Honours) degree as a graduate - meaning the path to medicine is particularly long, consisting an undergraduate degree followed by the Bachelor of Pharmacy (Honours) before you are able to commence medicine.
-International students are able to commence the Bachelor of Pharmacy from Year 12.
+Changes in 2017 to the Bachelor of Pharmacy mean domestic students need to undertake the Bachelor of Pharmacy (Honours)/Master of Pharmacy degree (international students are still able to undertake the Bachelor of Pharmacy (Hons) degree).

 How selection works

 The selection criteria for Monash medicine is different, depending upon whether you are a school leaver (direct entry) or a graduate applying for the Bachelor of Medical Science/Doctor of Medicine degree.

 Stage 1: Your Year 12 results, together with your UCAT/ISAT scores, are assessed to determine who is offered an interview.

 Stage 2: Your ATAR (33%) is combined with your UCAT results (33%) and interview results (33%) to determine who is offered a place.

 Instead of using the GAMSAT/MCAT, Monash uses its own Situational Judgement Test.